shin10kudev/weekend-code-challenge/CONTRIBUTING.md

 ## Fixing issues or typos

 All programmers are great bug catchers -- and copy editors, too!
-If you notice something you'd like to fix, please fork the rop and submit a PR using the provided [PR Template](https://github.com/shin10kudev/weekend-code-challenge/blob/master/.github/PULL_REQUEST_TEMPLATE.md).
+If you notice something you'd like to fix, please fork the repo and submit a PR using the provided [PR Template](https://github.com/shin10kudev/weekend-code-challenge/blob/master/.github/PULL_REQUEST_TEMPLATE.md).

 As an alternative, you can submit an issue using the [Issue Template](https://github.com/shin10kudev/weekend-code-challenge/blob/master/.github/ISSUE_TEMPLATE.md).